 July 21, 2011: Apple officially passes Nokia to become the world’s top smartphone vendor.

 It’s a major milestone for Apple, which launched the iPhone just four years earlier.
-For Nokia, which dominated the cellphone market during the 1990s and early 2000s, it marks the end of an era.
+For Nokia, the Finnish company that dominated the cellphone market during the 1990s and early 2000s, it marks the end of an era.

 The triumph of the iPhone over Nokia involved the seemingly unstoppable rise of Apple, as well as a sharp drop in shipments by Nokia.
 For the financial quarter ending in July 2011, Apple sold 20.3 million iPhones, compared to Nokia’s 16.7 million.

-Nokia remained the world’s largest phonemaker by volume (taking into account non-smartphones), but it was clear a tipping point had been reached.
+Nokia remained the world’s largest phone-maker by volume (taking into account non-smartphones), but it was clear that a tipping point had been reached.
 By this time, Apple was selling its enormously successful iPhone 4.
 And with more countries adopting smartphones, the company’s future looked quite bright.

 However, Apple also faced challenges from Android devices.
-Upstart smartphone-maker Samsung also overtook Nokia as a result of the Finnish company’s fall from grace.
-Still, Samsung sold only half the number of phones Apple did.
+Upstart South Korean smartphone-maker Samsung also overtook Nokia as a result of the Finnish company’s fall from grace.
+Still, Samsung sold only half the number of phones Apple did at the time.

 Nokia: From hot phone to ‘burning platform’

 The company cut 4,000 jobs worldwide, with another 4,000 to follow in 2012.
-In addition, Nokia doubled down on its Microsoft partnership, with the goal of replacing its Symbian operating system with the software for Microsoft’s Windows Phone 7.
+In addition, Nokia doubled down on its Microsoft partnership, with the goal of replacing Symbian with the software for Microsoft’s Windows Phone 7.
 Microsoft ultimately purchased Nokia’s mobile division in 2013.

 The iPhone, on the other hand, is … well, the iPhone.